-A taxi drives past the United Nations Building in New York on July 29, 2013.
+A taxi drives past the United Nations Building in New York, July 29, 2013.
 The main building has recently undergone a $1.8 billion dollar renovation.

 A German magazine reported Sunday that the National Security Agency secretly monitored the United Nations' New York headquarters by hacking into the organization’s video conferencing system.

 The weekly Der Spiegel cited documents provided by former U.S. intelligence contractor Edward Snowden that show the European Union and International Atomic Energy Agency were targets of the U.S. spying effort.

 The NSA was able to crack the coding of the U.N.’s video conferencing system last summer, the magazine reported.